evora-ui/evora-icons/packages/vue/README.md

 - Nothing renders: ensure you provided the icon (or import the per‑icon component directly).
 - Wrong `name`: check the generated union (TypeScript will help) and the exact key used in provide.
 - Variant mismatch: if you only provided `line`, `variant="filled"` won’t resolve.

+## Categories data
+- This package doesn’t ship categories JSON.
+If you work in this monorepo, generated categories live under the repo root `categories/`.
+- Each icon entry explicitly includes both flags: `{ line: true|false, filled: true|false }`.

 ## License
 - Code: MIT (see LICENSE)